clausmichele/r4openeo-usecases/uc3-s5p-dashboard/README.md

  if (input$data3 == 0) return()
         input$data3
 ```
  Although, the most interesting part here is that we render the figure outputted by the algorithm, so you can see the animation (the GIF) in the shiny APP itself.
-The ui reference for the following renderer is a simple plotOutpiut as well.
+The ui reference for the following renderer is a simple *plotOutput()* as well.

  ```R
        output$animation <- renderImage({